tarantool/tarantool-internals/source/qsync.rst

 flags, ie the transaction should wait until previous transactions are complete and receive ACKs from a quorum.

-Note though if the transaction is asynchronous but the limbo queue is not empty means that there are some previous uncommitted synchronous transactions on the fly, and this asynchronous transaction should wait for previous synchronous transactions to complete first, thus we mark such transaction as ``TXN_WAIT_SYNC``.
+Note that if the transaction is asynchronous but the limbo queue is not empty, it means that there are some previous uncommitted synchronous transactions on the fly, and this asynchronous transaction should wait for previous synchronous transactions to complete first, thus we mark such transaction as ``TXN_WAIT_SYNC``.